NicolasRochaPacheco/Software101/docker/README.md

 	$ docker run hello-world

 ## Software101 Docker Setup
-To setup the Docker Software101 image, please run:
+To setup the Docker Software101 image run the following console comands.
+Make sure that this folder is your current directory and mind the dot at the end.

 	$ docker build -t software101:latest .